 - You are the business owner (or own at least 20%).

 - You have been in business for at least two years and are operating profitably.

-- The business generates at least $10,000 in sales per month.
+- The business has a healthy cash flow and generates at least $10,000 in sales per month.

 - You have an active bank account.

 - Your credit score is at least 675.

 The application process is done online, and it typically takes less than 24 hours for a decision to be made.
 Once approved and loan documents are executed, you can have access to funds by the next business day.